Dev-Torisima/Prorigh/Explanation/English.md

 |string|character string|"str"|""|
 |color|ARGB or RGB color|#FFFFFFFF|#FFFFFF|

->Literal values ​​of float16, float32, and float64 are converted to the respective numeric types internally for processing, so they are converted to the specified type at run time for use.
+>Literal values ​​of float16, float32, and float64 are recognized internally as the respective numeric types and are converted to the specified type at runtime before use.

 >Integers are represented by the 0b prefix for binary, the 0o prefix for octal, no prefix for decimal, and the 0x prefix for hexadecimal.